lotfio/commissions-calculator/README.md

 # Commissions calculator task
- - Thanks to (without mentioning the name) for this task it was fun.
+ - Thanks to (without mentioning the name) for this opportunity it was fun.

 ## Note:
- -
+ - Task took more than 4 hours and done mainly on my free time (evenings).
+ - some parts maybe over engineered just to show off
 ## Requirements
  - PHP 7.4 or newer versions
  - Composer